igorski/pixelizer/README.md

 ## TODO

  * Create undo / redo
- * Waves filter broken at higher resolutions ? (is it the rotation?)
  * Group settings field by function
  * Include "Edges" algorithm
  * Add loading of mask support